thisisrandy/catan-randomizer/README.md

   - _New World Islands_: Same as _New World Expanded_, but with distinct and
     separately-shuffled main and foreign island areas.
 Following the _Through the Desert_ scenario, gold fields and some of the better number chits are reserved for the foreign island area.
-Players can choose to allow or disallow initial settlements in the foreign island area by preference, but the latter is recommended.
+You can choose to allow or disallow initial settlements in the foreign island area, but the latter is recommended.
 Since gold fields can only appear on foreign islands, the pip restriction from _New World Expanded_ is removed

 [^1]:
     For the curious, the extra number chit is used exclusively in the _Cloth